 - Beating the SP.
-Betting can either win or lose money.
-Don’t fixate on the profit yet.
-Sometimes you’ll win by pure luck, and other times you’ll lose when you made smart bets.
-But to be clear about how good your bets were you should verify that your odds are consistently higher than the start price.
-If so, then you’re onto a winner longterm.
-Look here for evidence.
+Don’t fixate on the profit to start with.
+Remember that sometimes you’ll win by pure luck, and other times you’ll lose when you made smart bets.
+But to measure how ‘good’ your bets were you must verify that the odds achieved were consistently higher than the start price (the ‘closing line’).
+If they were, then you’re onto a longterm winner.
+See here for evidence.

 That’s it.
 This is the way I’d go about finding a legitimate Tipster from Betting Gods.

 It’s one of my favourite Tipping Services.
 But let’s just say I haven’t yet fully converted.